tjfulle/felab/_sources/tutorials/Plane1.txt

 .. code:: python

-   V.Material('Material-1')
+   mat = V.Material('Material-1')
-   V.materials['Material-1'].Elastic(E=20000, Nu=0.)
+   mat.Elastic(E=20000, Nu=0.)
-   V.AssignProperties('ElementBlock1', PlaneStrainQuad4, 'Material-1', t=1)
+   V.AssignProperties('ElementBlock1', PlaneStrainQuad4, mat, t=1)

-The method ``AssignProperties`` takes as input the name of the element block to which properties are being assigned, the element type for elements in the block, the material model name, and any element fabrication properties.
+The method ``AssignProperties`` takes as input the name of the element block to which properties are being assigned, the element type for elements in the block, the material model, and any element fabrication properties.
 For ``PlaneStrainQuad4`` elements, the thickness ``t`` is the only fabrication property.

-The next step is to specify the boundary conditions at :math:`x=0` and the concentrated nodal forces at :math:`x=10`:
+The next step is to create a static load step and to it specify the boundary conditions at :math:`x=0` and the concentrated nodal forces at :math:`x=10`:

 .. code:: python

-   V.FixDOF(ILO)
+   step = V.StaticStep()
+   step.FixDOF(ILO)
-   V.ConcentratedLoad(IHI, Y, -10)
+   step.ConcentratedLoad(IHI, Y, -10)

 The symbols ``ILO`` and ``IHI`` correspond to the :math:`x` coordinate direction (``I``) and the identifiers ``LO`` and ``HI`` to the corresponding